-Fundamental research—basic and applied research in science and engineering, the results of which are published and shared broadly within the scientific community—generally is not subject to export controls and trade sanctions.
-Proprietary research and industrial development are more likely to be.
 Projects that involve engagement with sanctioned countries or entities also may be subject to restrictions.
 Before planning projects that involve sanctioned countries or entities, contact one of the people listed below.
 The following countries--Iran, Cuba, North Korea, Syria, Sudan (as opposed to South Sudan)--are of special concern.
 If you are planning to engagewith these countries in any way, including travel to, activities in, or activities involving nationals of those countries, contact one of the people listed below.

 Is your project subject to federal Export Control regulations?

 - Will your project involve international travel for yourself or project participants?

 - Will your project involve international shipment or hand-carrying of any physcial items, such as equipment or software (including any Middlebury-issued laptop PCs, cell phones, and/or other mobile data devices)?

 - Does your project involve funding from the U.S. Department of Defense or from other agencies/sources for defense-related, military-related, or intelligence-related purposes?

 If the answer to any of these questions is YES, then your project might be subject to federal Export Control regulations.

 Submitting a proposal for a grant or contract?
 Check YES on the Grant Proposal Endorsement Form (formerly known as the "blue sheet"); someone will contact you.